baktragh/bkcopyth/README.md

 There are two binaries shipped:

+- copyth10.xex.
+Writes 10-character names to the H1: device.
+Use with the atari800-a8cas emulators, or Altirra 4.10-test2 and above.
 - copyth8.xex.
 Writes 8-character names to the H1: device.
-Use with the Altirra emulator.
-Be advised that files can get overwritten.
+Use with the Altirra emulator version up to 4.10-test1.
+Be advised that because of the short names, files can get overwritten.
-- copyth10.xex.
-Writes 10-character names to the H1: device.
-Use with atari800-a8cas emulators.

 ## Why this copier was written